The Airrobo P20 aims to break the stereotype of a budget robot vacuum – something that can’t clean a lick.

 It’s not loud in the two lower settings, especially in the quiet setting with only 61.5 decibels.

-However, you can feel its presence in the highest (or powerfultting, maxing out at close to 70 decibels.
+However, you can feel its presence in the highest (or powerful setting) at close to 70 decibels.

 And on carpet, using the highest setting is a must to maximize debris pick up.

 Airrobo says that the P20 will run up to 120 minutes, but that’s at the lowest power setting.